mdn/content/files/en-us/mdn/community/issues/index.md

 - `effort: small`, `effort: medium`, `effort: large`: Some contributors like to search for bugs based on the time and effort that will be needed to fix the bug.
 So where possible, you should try to provide an estimate of the required effort.
 - `good first issue`: Set this label on the issue if the fix for the issue is really simple and if fixing the issue would provide good practice for a newcomer who is getting used to the process.
 - `help wanted`: Set this label if the issue requires help from someone who knows about or is familiar with the topic.
 This is a popular label and some contributors use it to search for issues to work on in open source projects in their areas of familiarity or expertise.
-- `broken link internal`, `broken link external` — Set the appropriate label if the issue involves a link to a non-existent internal page or a broken external link.
+- `broken link internal`, `broken link external` — Set the appropriate label if the issue involves a broken link to an internal or external page.
 - `needs content update`: Set this label if the issue fix in another repository will need an equivalent fix in the `mdn/content` repository.

    > **Note:** After the triage process is complete, remove the `needs triage` label.